The Mergers & Acquisitions Litigation Review: Japan

 vi Insurance and indemnification

-D&O insurance in Japan generally covers damages and defence costs payable in relation to claims by shareholders against directors and officers for monetary damages incurred by the shareholders.
-D&O insurance usually is not available if the director or officer acted with gross negligence or in bad faith.
+In Japan, D&O insurance generally covers damages and defence costs payable in relation to claims by shareholders against directors and officers for monetary damages incurred by shareholders.
+If a director or officer has acted with gross negligence or in bad faith, D&O insurance usually is not available.

-In this regard, the Ministry of Justice has recently published a bill to amend to the Companies Act (2019 Amendment), which was approved by the Diet in December 2019 and is expected to come into effect before June 2021.
-The 2019 Amendment includes codification and clarification of rules applicable to a company's indemnification of damages and advancement of legal fees and other defence expenses to eligible directors and officers, as well as procedural rules regarding D&O insurance.
+In this regard, a recent amendment to the Companies Act came into effect on 1 March 2021.
+The amendment includes codification and clarification of rules applicable to a company's indemnification of damages and advancement of legal fees and other defence expenses to eligible directors and officers, as well as procedural rules regarding D&O insurance.
 It remains to be seen whether and how this amendment will change the M&A litigation landscape in Japan.

 viii Other issues